JonaBenja/appliedtm/README.md

 # A [insert machine learning method] for negation cue detection

 This repository will contain all code and files used to train a negation detection classifier.
-The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl.
+The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl, during January 2021.

 ### Annotations
 10 articles about vaccination that were retrieved from a larger batch of web crawled articles.